Skip to main content

 This is useful for stacked work or for branching from a release branch.

-Route to Multiple Repositories
+Route to multiple repositories

 A single issue can fan out to several repositories.
 Cyrus will create a separate worktree and agent session for each target.
 There are three equivalent ways to do this.
 Multiple description tags: